university-of-york/uoy-design-patterns/src/pages/03-forms.md

 The basic unit in forms is the _form-element_.
 This is a _molecule_, made up of one or more _atoms_.
 The atoms can be an `input`, a `textarea`, a number of `checkbox` or `radio` buttons, or a `select` dropdown.
 It combines a label with these form elements and boxes them all up in a handy-sized `div`.

-Firstly, a few different input types (note the three different ways to call _atoms_ , and the `hidden` type at the end):
+Firstly, a few different input types (note the `hidden` type at the end):

 <script>
 component("form-element", { "label": "Name", "name": "a", "atoms": { "input": { "placeholder":"Enter your name" } } });